Vicious partisanship is blocking democratic progress. We must step up as political animals, and assert our rights as citizens.

 It does, however, make the publishers wealthy.

 In the middle of all the anger, enter Donald Trump.
 He is the anger-monger extraordinaire.
 He is the inheritor — or the usurper — of the outrage of outrage media.
 Under his influence, our divisiveness has increased, and racism has emerged at levels not seen for some decades.
-Despite rumors otherwise it appears Trump isn’t going anywhere.
-Unless, of course, the authorities take him down.

 The Authoritarian Personality